WeblateOrg/weblate/docs/admin/access.rst

   projects these components are in. :guilabel:`Projects` are ignored.

-- Otherwise, if the group specifies any :guilabel:`Projects`, either by directly listing them or by having :guilabel:`Selected projects` set to a value like `All public`, all those permissions are applied to all the projects, which effectively grants the same permissions to access all projects :ref:`unrestricted components <component-restricted>`.
+- Otherwise, if the group specifies any :guilabel:`Projects`, either by directly listing them or by having :guilabel:`Projects selection` set to a value like :guilabel:`All public projects`, all those permissions are applied to all the projects, which effectively grants the same permissions to access all projects :ref:`unrestricted components <component-restricted>`.